 In a recent paper, Modla et al. (2003) presented results for heteroazeotropic and heteroextractive distillation in a batch rectifier.
 The separation of a close-boiling mixture by using a heavy entrainer (Serafimov's class 1.0-1b) was investigated.
 First, the feasibility of the process was addressed and then results from rigorous simulations verified the theoretical findings.
 The main findings of their feasibility analysis are in agreement with ours, as it will become obvious in the main parts of our paper.
+71 72 73 73 74 75 76

 By "feasibility" in this paper, we mean recovering the original component (B or A) miscible with the entrainer in pure form in the still, while the original component (A or B) immiscible with the entrainer and involved in the heteroazeotrope is recovered at the composition of the entrainerlean phase (L_A or L_B) in the decanter.
 It is possible that a subsequent distillation task is required in order to recover a pure original component (A or B) from the entrainer-lean phase (L_A or L_B).
 This issue is discussed in the paper, but it is not covered by the feasibility conditions and entrainer selection rules developed.
 Moreover, it is usually not required to recover pure entrainer E, since it can be recycled to the next batch.
-However, cases where pure entrainer E can be recovered are also discussed.
+However, cases where pure entrainer E binodal curve of a ternary mixture.
+We initially use a working example in order to illustrate the principles of our feasi-